 The curriculum of DEUTSCHE SCHULE CHARLOTTE was developed in accordance with the guidelines set by the European Framework of Reference for Languages and the National Standards and Guidelines in Foreign Language Education.
 We offer various programs to accommodate the different language levels and backgrounds of the children, ranging from the mother language speakers to beginners with no German language background.
 German culture and tradition are an important part of our curriculum for any age group.
 In addition the students are conveyed the German modern way of living and current events are discussed in the higher levels.

-All classes are held on Saturday mornings from 9:30am to 12 pm except the Mommy/Daddy& Me class from 10am-11:30am.
+All classes are held on Saturday mornings from 9:30am to 12 pm.
 Students are evaluated by the teachers on the basis of interviews with students and parents to determine the best suitable placement.
 Small class sizes guarantee individual attention to each student

 Preschool (2-5 year olds)

 We provide a nurturing classroom setting conducive to spark and foster the children’s intellectual curiosity for learning and maintaining the German language.
 The children are totally immersed in the German language right from the beginning.
 The trained teachers use a lot of mimic and gestures helping the young learners familiarize with new vocabulary and structures.
 We will explore various interesting topics and observe German cultural holidays like Lantern Parade, Christmas and Carnival.
 The children will learn through music, singing, playing, reading, (finger) rhymes, storytelling with pictures, props or puppets, and crafts.
 The emphasis lays exclusiveley on oral communication.